jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 :red:`NOT close`  :red:`NOT pressed`  :red:`NOT pressed`  :red:`False`
 ==============  ==================  ==================  ===========

-* I add a new test with an :ref:`assertion<what is an assertion?>` for if the key is :red:`NOT close` to the ignition, the brake is :red:`NOT pressed` and the start button is :green:`pressed`
+* I add a new test with an :ref:`assertion<what is an assertion?>` for if the key is :red:`NOT close` to the ignition, the start button is :green:`pressed` AND the brake is :red:`NOT pressed`

   ==============  ==================  ==================  ===========
   key             brake               start button        output